 The change, in short, was that Greek society came to believe in a judicial system based on fairness rather than vengeance.
 So, since the names Furies or Erinyes would still refer to vengeance, a change in name was needed for the deities to stay viable.

-The whole agreement, albeit a purely arbitrary distinction, was divided in three parts.
+The whole agreement, albeit a purely arbitrary distinction, was divided into three parts.
 When the three goddesses were in heaven they would be called Dirae.
 When they were conceived as being on earth, they would adopt the name Furiae.
-And, you guessed it, when they resided in the underworld, they would be referred to as Eumenides.
+And when they resided in the underworld, they would be referred to as Eumenides.

 Worshiping the Furies